You can add a background gradient to your DataPages. This article shows how to configure your gradient CSS and adding the gradient code to your Style.

 Edit your Style

-In Caspio bridge, navigate to the Styles listing, select a Style where you would like to add a gradient background, and click Edit.
+In Caspio, navigate to the Styles listing, select a Style where you would like to add a gradient background, and click Edit.

 Click the Source tab to view the CSS source.